 - All students must sign out at the Front Office. - Early dismissals are appropriate for urgent or unavoidable situations.
 A student needing to leave school early must bring a note to the Front Office PRIOR TO THE BEGINNING OF THE SCHOOL DAY.
-The note should be on a 3x5 index card signed by a parent or guardian. - Seniors have the privilege of signing out during the last period of the day on a day with no scheduled afternoon assembly without special permission.
-On a regular bell schedule, seniors may sign out during 9th period.
-On other bell schedules or B/C days, seniors may sign out of a last period study.
+The note should be on a 3x5 index card signed by a parent or guardian. - Seniors have the privilege of signing out during the last period of the day if they have a study hall without special permission.
+On a regular bell schedule, seniors may sign out if they have study hall during last period or if there is no planned activity during a seminar period.
 Regardless of the day's schedule, all seniors MUST sign out with the Front Office.
-Students who do not sign out with the Front Office will receive a demerit and may lose the privilege of leaving early. - On B and C days, Seniors may sign out during the last period of the day if they have a study.
-Seniors MUST sign out in their study first and then sign out at the front office.
-There is to be no sign out before the start of the last period at 1:35. - If a student unexpectedly has to leave campus during the day, her parent/guardian must call the Front Office.
+Students who do not sign out with the Front Office will receive a demerit and may lose the privilege of leaving early. - There is to be no sign out before the start of the last period at 2:00 pm. - If a student unexpectedly has to leave campus during the day, her parent/guardian must call the Front Office.
 Parents/Guardians must directly contact the school.
 A text message to a student is not sufficient.
 A note should be brought with the parent picking up the student, or if the student is driving herself, a note should be returned the next day.